-Take a Trang An Boat Tour
+#1 Take a Trang An Boat Tour

 Taking a Trang An boat ride is one of the top Ninh Binh, Vietnam things to do.
 Visitors can choose from three different routes that loop around the hills and through Ninh Binh caves.
 The wooden boats, which accommodate four passengers, are rowed by local women.
-The boat tours last between 2.5 to 3.5 hours (depending on route) and include a few stops at temples along the way where visitors can explore on foot.
+The boat tours last between 2.5 and 3.5 hours (depending on route) and include a few stops at temples along the way where you can explore on foot.

-Go on a Tam Coc Boat Ride
+#2 Go on a Tam Coc Boat Ride

-Similar to a Trang An boat tour, the Tam Coc River Tour navigates around rice paddy fields and through three Tam Coc Caves.
+Similar to a Trang An boat tour, the Tam Coc River Tour navigates around rice fields and through three Tam Coc Caves.
 The wooden boats, which accommodate two tourists per boat, are maneuvered by rowers who often use their feet, rather than hands.
 The boat rides last about 1.5 hours – and are out-and-back, rather than in a loop.

-Climb to Hang Mua Peak
+#3 Climb to Hang Mua Peak

 Visitors can choose to go to one or both of the temples – but the one on the left side is much higher and has a stone dragon carving at the top.
-There is an entrance fee into the Mua Cave Complex, which also includes ponds, cafes and a hotel.
+There is a small entrance fee into the Mua Cave Complex, which also includes ponds, cafes and a hotel.

-Bich Dong Pagoda
+#4 Visit Bich Dong Pagoda

 The three-level Bich Dong Pagoda is a mountainside complex that includes a cave temple.
 From the Lower Pagoda, visitors climb about 100 steps to the Middle Pagoda – and then about another 70 steps to reach the Upper Pagoda housed in a cave.

-Visit Bai Dinh Pagoda
+#5 Tour Bai Dinh Pagoda

-The oldest temple on the site is a mountainside temple located within karst caves.
-However, the rest of the complex – which consists of halls, courtyards and statues – was only recently constructed and completed in 2010.
+The oldest temple on the site is the mountainside location within karst caves – and it takes a little effort to get there.
+However, the rest of the compound – which consists of halls, courtyards and statues – was completed in 2010.

-Explore Hoa Lu Ancient Capital
+#6 Explore Hoa Lu Ancient Capital

-Today, only a few of the original structures remain, but it’s a unique glimpse into the ancient past and one of the top Ninh Binh things to see.
+Today, only a few of the original structures remain, but it’s a unique glimpse into the historic past and one of the top Ninh Binh things to see.

-Tam Coc Village
+#7 Visit Tam Coc Village

 The Village of Tam Coc is a small town dedicated mostly to tourists visiting the Ninh Binh region, but there are a few hidden temples and a local market, too.
 The village is best toured on bicycle.

-More Things To Do Ninh Binh
+More Things To See in Ninh Binh, Vietnam

 Cuc Phuong Ninh Binh National Park

 The oldest national park in Vietnam, Cuc Phuong National Park, was established in 1962.
-Featuring tropical forests and an abundance of wildlife, the Cuc Phuong Park is inclusive of animal sanctuaries and hiking trails.
+Featuring tropical forests and an abundance of wildlife, Cuc Phuong Park is inclusive of animal sanctuaries and hiking trails.